SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 which some people might also refer to.

 ### Functional testing
-This type of test is done to determine if a product's feature functions properly, without issues.
+This type of testing is done to determine if a feature or system functions properly without issues.
+It checks the system at different levels to ensure that all scenarios are covered and that the system does _what's_ supposed to do.
+It's a verification activity that answers the question:
+>Are we building the product **_right?_**.

 This generally includes: the tests work without errors (404, exceptions...), in a usable way (correct redirections),